pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 ### WordPress Site Networks

 Pantheon Cron does not support WordPress Site Network installations, also known as WordPress Multisite, due to the unpredictable customizations to domains or subdirectories and their mapping to subsites.
-Site Networks use WP-Cron.
+Use WP-Cron if you have WordPress Site Network installations.

 ### Security